CardenesMa/Activation-Keys-Worker/README.md

 ## Support

-For questions or issues, please create an issue in the repository or contact me. z
+For questions or issues, please create an issue in the repository or contact me.